Severe storms are possible this holiday weekend - KTVZ

 Much like in the Carolinas, many areas of the Mid-Atlantic and Northeast will have to deal with the rain for half of the weekend.

-After the system moves through, though, temperatures will drop back a bit Sunday.
+After the system moves through, though, temperatures will drop a bit Sunday.

 Winter returns to the Midwest

-Across the Midwest, weekend snow showers and temperatures 10 to 20 degrees below normal will not feel like spring.
+Across the Midwest, weekend snow showers and temperatures 10 to 20 degrees below normal will have folks wondering if it is really spring.

-Minneapolis normally sees a high temperature around 57 degrees, but this weekend it will be hovering around 40 degrees, making it feel more like early March.
-Bismarck, North Dakota, which normally sees highs in the mid-50s, expects a high Saturday of 26 degrees — the normal high temperature for mid-February.
+Minneapolis normally sees a high temperature of around 57 degrees, but this weekend it will be hovering around 40 degrees, making it feel more like early March.
+Bismarck, North Dakota, which normally sees highs in the mid-50s at this point in April, is expecting a high Saturday of 26 degrees — the normal high temperature for mid-February.

 Both cities could also get snow Sunday, so Easter egg hunts may be a bit more challenging this year.

-Snow accumulations will be highest in the Dakotas, where more than 6 inches could fall in just two days.
+Snow accumulations will be highest in the Dakotas, where more than 6 inches could fall int two days.
 Elsewhere across the Midwest, 1 to 3 inches of fresh snow is expected this weekend.

 New system arrives for the West Coast